-- to fly or overfly the Flanders Expo site with drones, of any type, without an explicit permission from Flanders Expo.
+- on the Flanders Expo site to fly or overfly drones of any type without an express authorization from Flanders Expo;

-- To make photo, video and/or sound recordings without the explicit permission of Flanders Expo.
+- make photo, video, and or sound recordings without express permission from Flanders Expo;

-- cause damage to persons, goods, installations and/or buildings belonging to or entrusted to Flanders Expo.
+- damage to persons, property, installations and or buildings of or entrusted to Flanders Expo;

-- Enter or be present on premises that are not intended for the public, unless a professional activity requires this.
+- enter or be present in premises not intended for the public, unless a professional activity requires it;

-- cause a nuisance on access and evacuation routes, at the height of emergency doors and fire extinguishers, on stairs and in stairwells.
+- cause a nuisance on access and evacuation routes, at the level of emergency doors and fire extinguishers, on stairs and in stairwells;

-- endanger the safety of other visitors and members of the public, disrupt order.
+- compromise the safety of other visitors and public, disrupt order;

-- bringing noisy music systems into the premises.
+- bringing loud music systems into the rooms;

 - this enumeration is not exhaustive.

-For all activities involving open flame, naked flame and/or heat point, a fire permit must be obtained before the start of the activity.
+All activities involving the use of open flame, naked flame and/or heat point require obtaining a fire permit prior to the start of the activity.

-Objects, goods preventing and/or obstructing passageways with regard to the reach and usability of emergency doors, fire extinguishers and roadways can be moved by Flanders Expo (or on its instructions) at its own expense.
+Objects, goods preventing and/or obstructing passages regarding the accessibility and usability of emergency doors, fire extinguishers and roadways may be moved by Flanders Expo (or on its behalf) at the expense of whom they belong.

 3. Photography, filming & camera surveillance

-Every person entering the Flanders Expo site can be filmed and the images recorded and stored.
-Storage and recording takes place within the legal framework and only with a view to maintaining order and safety on the Flanders Expo site.
-Request for footage by interested parties is made via firstname.lastname@example.org .
+Any person entering the Flanders Expo site may be filmed, and the images may be recorded and stored.
+Storage and recording is done within the legal framework and only with a view to maintaining order and safety on the Flanders Expo site.
+Request of footage by interested parties is done via firstname.lastname@example.org .

 4. Parking & mobility

-Parking on the Flanders Expo site is allowed in the spaces reserved for this purpose.
-No motorised or non-motorised vehicle (and/or trailer) may be parked on a non-reserved parking space.
+Parking on the Flanders Expo site must be in the spaces reserved for this purpose.
+No motorized or non-motorized vehicle (and/or trailer) is allowed on a parking space not reserved for that purpose.
 Violations may result in the towing of the vehicle and/or trailer.
-Any resulting costs shall be borne entirely by the offender.
+Any resulting costs shall be borne entirely by the violator.

-Bicycles are placed at the places where the necessary facilities are made available.
+Bicycles are placed in the places where the necessary facilities are made available.
 Flanders Expo is in no way responsible for any damage and/or theft.

 It is forbidden to leave vehicles of any kind on the car park at night (with the exception of events taking place at night).
-Should this nonetheless happen, Easyfairs Belgium NV will be obliged for safety reasons to have the vehicle in question towed away at the expense of the owner of the vehicle.
-Camping is not allowed on the grounds and parking.
+If this does happen, Easyfairs Belgium SA will be obliged for safety reasons to have the vehicle in question towed away at the expense of the owner of the vehicle.
+Camping is not allowed on the sites and parking.

-Each vehicle must be properly locked and it is forbidden to leave valuable objects visible.
-Easyfairs Belgium NV cannot be held responsible for theft, damage or accidents to or with the vehicles located on the venue car park.
+Each vehicle must be properly locked and it is forbidden to leave valuables visible.
+Easyfairs Belgium NV cannot be held responsible for theft, damage or accidents to or with the vehicles located on the venue parking lot.

-Motorised vehicles for people with disabilities – scootmobiles – are allowed in the park.
+Motorized cars for people with disabilities – mobility scooters – are allowed on the site.
 However, their speed must be limited to a maximum of 5 km/h (walking pace).

-Charging of electric vehicles (hybrid or full electric) is possible at a free space provided for this purpose (Parking A4).
-You can use such a space provided you are connected and until the charging session is finished.
-After the charging session, the vehicle must be moved to a normal car park at the risk of additional costs.
-Easyfairs Belgium SA may charge a supplementary fee if this does not happen.
+Charging of electric vehicles (hybrid or full electric) can be done at a designated free space (Parking A4 and Hall 3).
+You can make use of such a place provided that you are connected and until the charging session is finished.
+After the charging session, the vehicle must be moved to a normal parking lot within 30 minutes.
+Easyfairs Belgium SA may charge an additional fee if this is not done.